 Reasons to avoid

-If you like the look of the S23 Ultra but can’t justify the hefty cost, then its predecessor may be the one for you.
-The Samsung Galaxy S22 Ultra is a solid stylus phone that is a little bit behind its successor but still offers solid performance, a stunning display, and more for a slightly lower price.
+If you like the look of the S24 Ultra but can’t justify the cost, then an earlier Samsung model may be the one for you.
+The Samsung Galaxy S22 Ultra is a solid stylus phone that is a little bit behind its successors but still offers solid performance and a stunning display for a slightly lower price.

 The S22 Ultra comes bundled with an incredibly smooth S Pen boasting a latency of only 2.8ms that slots right into the phone’s built-in pen holder.
 The phone uses AI to predict your hand movements, emulating that real pen-and-paper feel, and offers very accurate handwriting-to-text conversion so you can jot down notes on the go without worrying about deciphering them later.
-Plus, its 120Hz AMOLED screen is just as impressive as the S23’s, offering a gorgeously vivid and smooth display.
+Plus, its 120Hz AMOLED screen is just as impressive as the S24’s, offering a gorgeously vivid and smooth display capable of running demanding mobile titles.

 On top of that, it makes use of a Super Clear Glass lens for capturing low-light photos without flare, as well as adaptive pixel technology that combines nine pixels into one.
 As a comparison, its camera is a good leap ahead of both the S21 and the iPhone 13 Pro Max, capturing far sharper and more detailed images regardless of lighting.

-The S22 Ultra was one of the first phones to make use of the Qualcomm SM8450 Snapdragon 8 Gen 1 chipset.
-Like the camera, newer phones now have the Gen 2 version of the chipset.
-This means it’s a little behind some of its competitors, but it still offers silky smooth performance.
-Whether you’re browsing and switching between apps, diving into some of your favorite mobile games, or curling up to watch a movie, it’s sure to keep up with your everyday needs.
+The S22 Ultra was one of the first phones to make use of the Snapdragon 8 Gen 1 chipset.
+Newer phones now have the Gen 3 or Gen 2 version of the chipset, and this means it’s a little behind some of its competitors, but it still offers silky smooth performance.

 On the other hand, the S22 Ultra is still pretty expensive, especially if you go for the higher storage versions – which you may want to do, considering there’s no expandable storage via microSD slot.
 Additionally, while its battery capacity is decent, its lackluster charging of 45W wired and 15W wireless is quite disappointing.
 However, if you’re happy to splash the cash and can deal with the minor downsides, it will certainly serve you well.